cockroachdb/docs/v22.1/map-sql-activity-to-app.md

 docs_area: develop
 ---

-Many relational database management systems enable you to programmatically create and tag your SQL connections with a custom name or label.
+CockroachDB enables you to programmatically create and tag your SQL connections with a custom name or label.
 This practice lets you to quickly identify which part of your application is potentially degraded due to database health and design.
-By identifying problematic transactions and statements, you can quickly trace back to parts of your applications that generated those transactions and statements for a holistic understanding of the application performance impact as well as potential mitigations and optimization opportunities.
+By identifying problematic transactions and statements, you can quickly trace back to parts of your applications that generated those transactions and statements for a holistic understanding of the application performance impact as well as potential mitigations and [optimization opportunities](make-queries-fast.html).

+This page shows how to set and filter database workloads by application name.

 ## Set the application name